Skip to content

 Each time you batch-analyse more games, new puzzles are automatically added to your queue.

-The board shows a position from one of your games — the move before your blunder.
-Your task is to find the correct move that the engine identified.
+The board shows a position from one of your games — the move before your mistake, oriented to the side you played.
+A context strip shows the classification, the move you originally played, and the source game (“vs. {opponent} · {date}”) with a View game link that opens the full game on the Home page.
+Your task is to find the move the engine recommends.

 1. Make your move on the board.